 There's more than one way to skin a cat.
 Ok, that's gross to think about it.
 I'm not even sure what the answer is to that question and frankly, I don't ever want to know.
 Where did that phrase even come from?
 Can we change that phrase?
 How about this...
 There's more than one way to core a cupcake.
 Doesn't that phrase sound a whole heck of a lot better?
 I think so too.
 I'd much rather think of coring cupcakes than skinning a cat.

-So if you haven’t noticed each Monday I’ve been dedicating to what I call “baking basics”- I’ve covered how to soften your butter quickly, how to make your own buttermilk and cake flour, and a 10 common baking substitutions in case you run out of an ingredient mid recipe (which happens to me once a month and I assume I’m not alone).
-So ok maybe this isn’t considered “baking” but it’s baking related and it has to do with cupcakes.
-So I figured you would forgive me.
+This post is part of my baking basics series I've been working on for you to help you become a better baker, posts like how to soften your butter quickly, how to make your own buttermilk and cake flour, and a 10 common baking substitutions in case you run out of an ingredient mid recipe (which happens to me once a month and I assume I'm not alone).

 And I honestly have been coring my cupcakes one way and one way only for years.
 But like the saying goes I figured that has to be more than one way!
 And yes, my friends.
 There are 4 that I have found that work wonders.